 Chevy Performance LSX454R

-The mighty LSX454 is the most powerful LS crate motor — as well as Chevy’s most potent small-block — ever produced by any company under the GM banner, putting down a whopping 750hp and 680ft-lbs.
+The mighty LSX454 is the most powerful LS crate motor — as well as Chevy’s most potent big-block — ever produced by any company under the GM banner, putting down a whopping 750hp and 680ft-lbs.
 Boasting an all-forged, super-tough rotating assembly and LSX six-bolt cylinder heads, the R-spec of the already impressive LSX454 is a thoroughbred racing engine, aimed at competition and track-only vehicles.
 With some additional tuning, the LSX454R can easily crack the 1,000 horsepower barrier, too.

 Engine: 7.4L V-8